romankuchin/ica0002-2025/final-lab/README.md

  - Secondary Bind
  - Prometheus exporters
  - Promtail
+ - Nginx as frontend for internal traffic to Agama

 Remaining machine should have these services set up and running:
  - Primary Bind